 There are two ways to deal with carbon emissions.
-To reduce emissions and to capture and store them.
+To reduce emissions and capture and store them.

-Noah Deich, co-founder and executive director of the Center for Carbon Removal in Oakland, California, says, “we can’t just decarbonise our economy, or we won’t meet our carbon goal.”
+Noah Deich, co-founder and executive director of the Center for Carbon Removal in Oakland, California, says, “We can’t just decarbonise our economy, or we won’t meet our carbon goal.”
 In 2015, human-generated C02 emissions were around 40 gigatons; a gigaton, abbreviated Gt, is a billion metric tons or 0.67 billion tons (Hoff, 2017).

 Hoff (2017) enumerated ways to sequester carbon.
 Six of the eight methods involve using plants or vegetation to capture and store carbon, and only two do not work in any way: Rock solutions and Direct air capture and Storage